lucarv/connfac-lab/LAB 2/README.md

 ### Update your Stream Analytics job

+1. First thing we must do is to stop the ongoing job.
-1. Add an Output to your Stream Analytics job to stream data into your Function, the input type should be _Azure function_
+2. Add an Output to your Stream Analytics job to stream data into your Function, the input type should be _Azure function_
-2. Give it an alias, select your function accordingly
+3. Give it an alias, select your function accordingly
-3. Update your Stream Analytics query so add the statemet below to the existing query
+4. Update your Stream Analytics query so add the statemet below to the existing query
 ```sql
 SELECT
     IoTHub.ConnectionDeviceId DeviceId